surendranath-wissen/tempdata/ai docs/1_foundation_lib.md

-I'll analyze the Foundation library in detail to explain its architecture, patterns, and how it serves as the core foundation for the entire application.

-[4 tools called]

-Now let me examine the core base classes and models:

-[4 tools called]

-Now let me examine the HTTP base service and the models:

-[4 tools called]

-Now let me examine the API response models and other key models:

-[4 tools called]

-Now let me examine how the Foundation library is used in practice by looking at some business services:

-[1 tool called]

 # 🏗️ **Detailed Analysis: Foundation Library Architecture**

 Based on my comprehensive analysis, here's a detailed explanation of the Foundation library, its patterns, and how it serves as the architectural foundation for the entire application.